sanuma02/react/README.md

 - render(): used to prepare and structure JSX code. -- Renders child components
 - componentDidMount(): not use to update state, calls to backend or pages can be done here

+Everytime the state is changed, the render method of its component is called again.